Exterior renovation in Cameron Park

 Recommended materials for Cameron Park

 Non-combustible fiber cement is the clear recommendation for Cameron Park given the wildfire exposure.
-We generally advise against combustible cladding here regardless of aesthetic preference, since fiber cement also delivers the heat durability the foothill climate requires and therefore involves no performance trade-off.
-Durable factory finishes and robust flashing round out a spec built for the rural-residential setting.
+We generally advise against combustible cladding here regardless of aesthetic preference, since fiber cement also delivers the heat-and-UV durability the foothill climate requires and therefore involves no real performance trade-off.
+Durable factory finishes hold color against the high sun load far better than field paint, and robust flashing and a properly detailed weather-resistive barrier round out a spec built for the rural-residential setting.
+The result is one material choice that answers both the fire season and the long hot summer.

 What an exterior project costs in Cameron Park

-Cameron Park projects carry the standard drivers — size, stories, trim, substrate condition, window integration — plus fire-detailing scope and, frequently, larger structures, outbuildings, and rural site-access considerations.
-Older foothill homes can reveal dry rot at demolition.
+Cameron Park projects carry the standard drivers — home size, stories, trim and profile complexity, substrate condition, and window integration — plus fire-detailing scope and, frequently, larger structures, outbuildings, and rural site-access considerations that valley jobs don't have.
+Acreage and airpark properties can mean longer material runs and more staging room but also more structure to clad.
+Older foothill subdivision homes routinely reveal dry rot behind original wood or T1-11 at demolition.
 We assess on site and provide a written, itemized estimate; the fire-detailing scope in Cameron Park is not where we recommend economizing.

 Our process in Cameron Park